• A closeup of a cluster of pink flowers with green leaves in the background.

 Toxicity

-There are conflicting reports of crown vetch alternatively causing pasture bloat in livestock, and being safe for cattle to graze on.
+There are conflicting reports of crown vetch alternatively causing pasture bloat in livestock, while others suggest it is safe for cattle to graze.